loge5/node-sql-dao/README.md

 ### insert

-* will insert any referenced objects and relations (ManyMany)
+* will insert any new referenced objects and relations (ManyMany)
+* will update existing referenced objects

 ### update